calistad/Customer_Analysis/README.md

 ## Overview

-Help a company optimize sales while better-understanding customers by conducting 4 data analyses.
+Help a company optimize sales while better understanding customers by conducting 4 data analyses.

 * Classify 50,000 customers based on their behaviors to enhance subscriptions and eliminate budget.

 * Combine products that would be likely purchased together by performing a Market Basket Analysis among 522,000+ transactions.

 * Implement the Collaborative Filtering Recommender by analyzing 4300+ customers' purchases to suggest similar items.

-* Improve customer satisfaction using NLP and Deep Learning models with 74% accuracy.

 ## 1. Customer Classification